The Race To The Bottom: What "Cheap" Photography Really Costs You

 By Troy Angell January 16, 2026

 Are AI headshots the new "dating profile deception"?
-Learn why 66% of recruiters feel a trust gap with AI generated headshot images and why authenticity is best.
+Learn why 66% of recruiters feel a trust gap with AI generated headshots and why authenticity is best.

-A man holding a camera pointing it at the viewer as if taking a picture.
+A man holding a professional camera pointing it at the viewer preparing to take a picture.

 By Troy Angell May 26, 2025